Catholic youth work: Ecumenical cooperations

 In some countries there is traditionally a good cooperation between youth organizations of different Christian denominations and churches.
 In Germany e.g. the Catholic youth umbrella BDKJ and the Protestant youth umbrella aej founded together the fairtrade initiative GEPA.
 There are also cooperations at international level.
 E.g. the International Federation of Catholic Parochial Youth Movements (Fimcap) has got a partnership with the European Fellowship.

 Recent challenges

-Church and society

 In many countries, some of the doctrines of the Catholic church are perceived by public opinion as outdated or out of touch with reality.
 Often this perception is not only shared by the general public but also by Catholic laity and especially young people.
 A study by the University of Münster with participants from 42 countries around the world shows that in many would wish reforms of the Catholic doctrines, especially regarding the doctrines about sexuality.